andrewd-sysdig/sysdig-vm-importer/README.md

 ## Notes
 * It tracks vulnerabilities per workload, ignoring the image that is associated to the workload.
 * The fields used to track the unique vuln per workload considers the following columns from the Vuln Report: 'Vulnerability ID', 'Severity', 'Package name', 'Package version', 'K8S cluster name', 'K8S namespace name', 'K8S workload type', 'K8S workload name', 'K8S container name', 'Package path'
-* It calulates what is fixed (or new) by getting a list of unique vulnerabilities per workload on the From Date, and the To Date, then comparing them.
+* It calculates what is fixed (or new) by getting a list of unique vulnerabilities per workload on the From Date, and the To Date, then comparing them.
 * If a workload no longer exists (ie it has been deleted) then it will be considered a fixed vulnerability.
-* Cronjobs/Jobs that run less than once a day may make it look like vulnerabilites are fixed or new again depending on your From and To Date
+* Cronjobs/Jobs that run less than once a day may make it look like vulnerabilities are fixed or new again depending on your From and To Date